ccollicutt-sysdigorg/kraken-hunter-toronto/docs/getting-started/index.md

 ---

 {: .goal }
->At the completion of this section, you will have 1) access to your cloud environment and 2) access to your Sysdig Secure account.
+>At the completion of this section, you will have access to your:
+> 1. Cloud environment
+> 2. Sysdig Secure account

 ## Getting Started with Your Kraken Hunter Workshop